 Should the Royal Observatory be prosecuted for false advertising?
 Refunding that tenner we paid to get in would be a good start.
 Don't hold your breath on either account.
 But next time we're in Greenwich, you'll find us 334 feet east of the Royal Observatory, visiting the Dustbin of Geography.
 How did this happen?

 Let's start with a word on latitude and longitude.
 Latitude defines the north-south position of any point on Earth.
 Lines of constant latitude are called parallels.
 The one at the Equator is at 0° latitude.
 On either pole, latitude is not a line but a single point: 90° latitude North or South.
 Longitude defines the east-west position of a point.
 Lines of constant longitude are called meridians.
-Both latitude and longitude are needed to define any point's exact location on Earth; but there is no "natural" base line for longitude.
+Both latitude and longitude are needed to define any point's exact location on Earth; but unlike latitude, which has the Equator and the poles as its obvious extremities, longitude has no "natural" base line.

 At the meridian, but not at zero longitude.
 (Image: Coventry and Warwickshire Astronomical Society)